Elvis Costello: 2010–present

-2020s

 In 2021, Costello released Spanish Model, a remix of 1978's This Year's Model with Spanish lyrics.
 Singers from Spanish-speaking parts of the world, with help from Spanish-speaking songwriters, translated all 16 songs of the album into Spanish, with the new vocals set to the original recording and instrumentation by the Attractions.
 The singers included Juanes, Jorge Drexler, Luis Fonsi, Francisca Valenzuela, Fuego, Draco Rosa, and Fito Páez.

 In 2021, Costello appeared at the Royal Variety Performance playing two songs with the Imposters.
 He was introduced by the MC Alan Carr as a man who has achieved everything except appearing at the Royal Variety Performance.
 Between songs Costello informed the audience that he was the second McManus to appear.
-His father Ross appeared in the 1960's with "If I Had a Hammer".
+His father Ross appeared in the 1960s singing "If I Had a Hammer".

 In January 2022, he performed on The Graham Norton Show.
 That same month he released the LP The Boy Named If, recorded with the Imposters.
+The Resurrection of Rust by a reformed Rusty followed later that year.

+In April 2023, Costello collaborated with Slovenian band Joker Out on their single, "New Wave".
+The compilation The Songs of Bacharach & Costello was also released at this time.
+In August 2023, he made a three-dates mini-tour together with Italian singer-songwriter Carmen Consoli, a project the two had originally planned in 2012 but that at the time had been shelved due to Consoli's pregnancy.

+In November 2024, Costello and T Bone Burnett released a scripted comedy audio series on Audible, directed by Christopher Guest, as the Coward Brothers, characters the two created in the 1980s.
+The series features guest appearances by Harry Shearer as the radio host interviewing the two, along with Rhea Seehorn, Edward Hibbert, Stephen Root and Kathreen Khavari.
+An accompanying soundtrack album was released via New West Records.